openflighthpc/flight-silo/README.md

 `repo create` will create a silo for your chosen provider.
 You can then add your silo to other systems using the same credentials.

+`repo edit` may be used to change the name or description of a silo.
+This updates both the upstream and local silo data.
+If the name of the default silo is changed, that will also be updated.

+`repo refresh` will update local silo metadata to match upstream data.
+A mismatch could be created through use of `repo edit` on a different machine.

 `repo remove` will remove the silo metadata from your system, while `repo delete` will destroy the upstream silo (requiring confirmation to do so).